The Killing of a Chinese Bookie: Production

 Cassavetes and Martin Scorsese came up with the idea for the film together in one night, and Cassavetes then further developed it on his own, inspired by Arthur Penn's movie Mickey One, The Family Rico, and Elaine May's Mikey and Nicky.

 For a restaurant scene late in the film, Cassavetes invited a number of prominent Hollywood studio executives to play extras, but then deliberately removed all their faces from the final cut.
-Cassell related a story of when he and Cassavetes were being robbed at gunpoint, but Cassavetes diffused the situation by offering the robber ice cream and an job in his new film (Bookie), which he accepted.
+Cassell related a story of when he and Cassavetes were being robbed at gunpoint, but Cassavetes defused the situation by offering the robber ice cream and a job in his new film (Bookie), which he accepted.

 David Bowie sat in on much of the shoot, and is visible in some club audience footage.
 Cassavetes had a high opinion of Bowie as an actor and held his 1983 film Merry Christmas, Mr. Lawrence, with co-star Ryuichi Sakamoto, as one of his favorite contemporary films.